chrisxfire/chrisxfire.github.io/content/notes/dotnet/programming-models/asynchronous-programming/overview.md

 An async void method is used only for event handlers:
 - Such a method cannot be awaited.
-- The caller of such a method cannot catch exceptiosns that the method throws.
+- The caller of such a method cannot catch exceptions that the method throws.

 # Threads and Tasks
 `Thread` objects create new threads and manage them.
 These can be difficult to work with.